simplefoc/Arduino-FOC/README.md

 - HMBGC V2.2 ([Ebay](https://www.ebay.com/itm/HMBGC-V2-0-3-Axle-Gimbal-Controller-Control-Plate-Board-Module-with-Sensor/351497840990?hash=item51d6e7695e:g:BAsAAOSw0QFXBxrZ:rk:1:pf:1))

-## Arduino FOC Shield V1.2
+## Arduino Simple FOC Shield V1.2

 At this moment we are developing an open source version of Arduin shiled specifically for FOC motor control.
 We already have prototypes of the board and we are in the testing phase.
 We will be coming out with the details very soon!

 ### Features
-- Plug and play capability with the Arduino FOC library
+- Plug and play capability with the Arduino Simple FOC library
 - Price in the range of \$20-\$40
 - Gerber files and BOM available Open Source